BurdetteLamar/markdown_helper/README.md

 end
 ```

-[Note:  For the gem's documentation, RubyDoc.info chooses to highlight this code block regardless.
+[Note:  In the gem documentation, RubyDoc.info chooses to highlight this code block regardless.
 Go figure.]

 #### Verbatim

-Verbatim text becomes part of markdown page, and is rendered on GitHub in the usual manner.
+Verbatim text is included unadorned.
+Most often, verbatim text is markdown to be rendered as part of the markdown page.

 ### Usage